 - Readings: Saliba, “The Study of UFO Religions” (link)

-Week 10 (Nov 15): Apocalypses Responding to the Roman Destruction of the Temple (70 CE), part 2 – John’s Apocalypse
+Week 10 (Nov 15): Apocalypses responding to the Roman destruction of the Jerusalem temple (70 CE), part 2 – John’s Apocalypse

 - Readings: John’s Apocalypse (Revelation), esp. chs.
 1-3, 12-18 (link); Friesen, “Apocalypse and Empire” (link)